Budapest, with its stunning architecture, fascinating history, and rocking nightlife is located on a beautiful stretch of the Danube River.

 1. Visit the House of Terror

-Hungary is infamous for the brutality of its leaders under the Nazi and Soviet regimes.
-This building is both a museum and a memorial paying homage to the thousands of people who were tortured and brutally killed here.
-It’s not a light way to spend your afternoon, but you’ll get some insight into Hungary’s complex history.
-Adult admission is 3,000 HUF ($11 USD).
+This building is a museum and memorial to the thousands of people who were tortured and brutally killed here.
+The exhibit on the first floor takes you through the resettlement and deportation of thousands of Hungarians, including an interrogation chamber, and displays of propaganda.
+The second floor exhibit is on the Nazi and Soviet occupation of Hungary.
+From there, move down to the basement, with its reconstructed prison cells and displays on the 1956 revolution.
+It’s not a light way to spend your afternoon, but you’ll get massive insight into Hungary’s recent history.
+Adult admission is 3,000 HUF ($10 USD).

-While half the city has hot thermal springs underground, the other half has a network of caves waiting to be explored.
-Put on a jumpsuit and hard hat, and spend time crawling through these winding caverns.
-Check out the company Caving Under Budapest for great guided tours with English speaking guides.
-They even do Adventure Caving, where you can climb up walls and through incredibly narrow spaces within the 19-mile (30-kilometer) cave system.
-Tours start from 7,000 HUF ($25 USD) for adults and 6,000 HUF ($22 USD) for kids.
+Budapest has around 200 underground caves, all of which are on the Buda side of the city.
+Check out Caving Under Budapest for tours with English speaking guides.
+They run tours where you can climb up walls and through incredibly narrow spaces within the 19-mile (30-kilometer) cave system.
+Tours start from 10,000 HUF ($32 USD) for adults and 7,000 HUF ($22.50 USD) for kids.

 3. Wander through the Great Market Hall